knipknap/Gelatin/README.md

 Gelatin is a parser generator for converting text to a structured format such as XML, JSON or YAML.

+## Do you need commercial support?

+Gelatin is supported by [Procedure 8](https://procedure8.com).
+Get in touch if you need anything!

 ## Converting Text to XML, JSON, or YAML

 Gelatin is a combined lexer, parser, and output generator.